 Making Programs for VisionTV

 VisionTV works with independent producers from Canada and around the world on a broad range of programming including documentary series and one-offs, lifestyle series, and music series and specials.
 We are committed to cultural diversity and the fair and accurate reflection of people of all faiths, cultures and races.
 We have very specific requirements.
-Please read this guide carefully.
+Please read this guide and do some of your own homework on our brand.

-We receive up to 1,000 proposals per year and it may take us up to eight weeks or more to review your project.
+We receive up to 500 proposals per year and it may take us up to fifteen weeks or more to review your project.

 - Who We Are